NRCan/energuide_api/resource/add_to_api.md

 Note: This description was just pulled directly from the TSV field.

-2. Run `yarn extract` to load your new description into the English & French description locals.
+2. Run `yarn extract` to load your new description into the English & French description locales.

 3. Time to add your French description!
 Open up `api/src/locale/fr/messages.json` and search for your english description.
 You should find something that looks like this: